-Severe acute respiratory syndrome (SARS) (1. to be) a viral respiratory disease of zoonotic origin that (2. to surface) in the early 2000s caused by severe acute respiratory syndrome coronavirus (SARS-CoV or SARS-CoV-1), the first-identified strain of the SARS coronavirus species severe acute respiratory syndrome-related coronavirus (SARSr-CoV).
-The syndrome (3. to cause) the 2002-2004 SARS outbreak.
-In late 2017, Chinese scientists (4. to trace) the virus through the intermediary of civets to cavedwelling horseshoe bats in Yunnan province.
-No cases of the first SARS-CoV (5. to be reported) worldwide since 2004.
+Severe acute respiratory syndrome (SARS) (1. to be) a viral respiratory disease of zoonotic origin that severe acute respiratory syndrome coronavirus (SARS-CoV or SARS-CoV-1), the first-identified strain of the SARS coronavirus species severe acute respiratory syndrome-related coronavirus (SARSr-CoV).
+The syndrome scientists (4. to trace) the virus through the intermediary of civets to cave dwelling horseshoe bats in Yunnan province.
+No cases of the first SARS-CoV(5 to be reported) worldwide since 2004.
 In 2019, its successor, the related virus strain severe acute respiratory syndrome coronavirus 2 (SARS- CoV-2), (6. to be discovered).
 This new strain causes COVID-19, a disease which (7. to bring about) the COVID-19 pandemic.

 Most emerging infectious diseases - such as Lassa fever, Marburg haemorrhagic fever, Nipah viral infections and other viral diseases - (1. to have) wildlife origins.
 Within the syndrome (SARS) epidemic in 2003 and the Middle East respiratory syndrome (MERS), which (4. to stem) from the introduction of the novel coronavirus, SARS-CoV-2, into human populations.
-Although the specific mechanism of SARS-CoV-2 (5. not / to be identified / definitively), at some point or over time, interactions may have occurred that(6. to allow) for cross- and perhaps multiple-species pathogen transmission.
-The World Health Organization (WHO), the Food and Agriculture Organization of the United Nations (FAO), the World Organization for Animal Health (OIE) and the United Nations Environment Programme (UNEP) (7. to recognize) the repeated emergence of zoonotic diseases and the linkages of some of them along the value chain of the wildlife trade.
+Although the specific mechanism of SARS-CoV-2(5. not / to be identified / definitively), at some point or over perhaps multiple-species pathogen transmission.
+The World Health Organization (WHO), the Food and Agriculture Organization of the United Nations (FAO), the World Organization for Animal Health (OIE) and the United Nations Environment Programme (UNEP)(7. to recognize) the repeated emergence of zoonotic diseases and the linkages of some of them along the value chain of the wildlife trade.